Vincent Callebaut: Lilypad

-The Lilypad or the Floating ecopolis project is based on the idea of creating a place for future refugees of current sea level rise caused by global warming.
+The Lilypad, or the Floating ecopolis, is based on the idea of creating a place for future refugees of current sea level rise caused by global warming.
+The project would be a completely self-sufficient floating city built to accommodate up to 50,000 people.

 Built or under construction

 Tao Zhu Yin Yuan

-Formerly called "Agora Garden", Vincent Callebaut designed a tower for Taipei, promoting vertical construction in an overpopulated city.
+Formerly called "Agora Garden", Vincent Callebaut designed a tower for Taipei promoting vertical construction in an overpopulated city.
 It is a concept of eco-construction to reduce the carbon footprint of its inhabitants.

 Vincent Callebaut Architectures SARL replied to an invitation to tender in November 2010.
-In 2014, the project was under construction, and was completed in 2018.
+In 2014, the project was under construction.
+It was completed in 2018.

 The shape of the building looks like a molecule of DNA with its double helix (but in the opposite chirality of most common (known) B-form DNA).
 This was designed to represent a symbol of life and dynamism.
 The surface area is about 50000 m².

 The aim of the project is to represent a perfect symbiosis between humans and nature.
 Vincent Callebaut aims to develop an avant-gardist architecture and tries to institute a new lifestyle in harmony with nature.
 The building is intended to guarantee environmental norms in order to obtain the Green Building Label delivered by the Home Affairs Ministry of Taipei.

 The project addresses four ecologic objectives of the Copenhagen Accord: